Country of origin: Russia

 In 1998, the internet search engine Google was born with an investment of $100,000 by Sun Microsystems co-founder Andy Bechtolsheim.
 Today, the company is not only the world’s leading search engine, it offers dozens of products and services in scores of languages.
 Its impact on information sharing has been compared to that of Johannes Gutenberg, who invented the modern printing press.

 To reflect the company’s breadth and the founders’ desire to “Get more ambitious things done,” Google, Inc. was re-named Alphabet in 2015.
-In 2018, Brin was named the 30th most powerful person and 29th richest person in the world by Forbes.
+In 2018, Brin was named the 35th most powerful person and 13th richest person in the world by Forbes.
 He served as the President with Google, Alphabet’s most famous subsidiary, before he stepped down in 2019.